-Based on findings of the Iranian resistance and the news published in the state-run press, dozens of schoolgirls who supported the PMOI opposition were killed and wounded in attacks by the regime’s agents and club wielders in the 2.5 years before June 20, 1981.
-Nasrin Rostami, 16, in Shiraz, Mehri Saremi in Khorram Abad, Sima Sabbagh in Rasht, Sanam Ghoreishi in Bandar Abbas, Fatemeh Rahimi and Somayeh Noghre-Khaja in Ghaemshahr, and Fatemeh Karimi in Karaj were among many who did not succumb to the regime's threats at the cost of their lives.
+Dozens of schoolgirls who supported the PMOI opposition were killed and wounded in attacks by the regime’s agents and club wielders during this period.
+Nasrin Rostami, 16, in Shiraz, Mehri Saremi in Khorram Abad, Sima Sabbagh in Rasht, Sanam Ghoreishi in Bandar Abbas, Fatemeh Rahimi and Somayeh Noghre-Khaja in Ghaemshahr, and Fatemeh Karimi in Karaj were among many who did not succumb to the club wielders’ threats at the cost of their lives.

 On April 27, 1981, the Muslim Mothers' Society who supported the opposition PMOI staged a demonstration in protest to the beating and arrest of their children.
 200,000 women participated in this protest rally.
-Their strong presence caught the mullahs by surprise and had a tremendous impact on the developments in that critical period.
+Their strong presence caught the mullahs by surprise and had a tremendous impact on developments in that critical period of Iran’s history.

 Never before in history, had a dictator announced launching a tide of repression by releasing the pictures of young unidentified, executed girls.